section83/MacYTDL/Contributing.md

 MacYTDL has been developed with some guiding principles:

-* explain as much as possible in the help document(s) – which are accessible from within the app and outside in the download;
+* explain as much as possible in the help document(s) – which are accessible from within the app and outside in the dmg file;
 * make all code accessible to the user;
 * provide the user with all components not already in macOS – either installing from within the app bundle or downloading from the source – tell user what is being installed beforehand and give option to opt out;
 * don’t reinstall components the user already has;